 However, in Greenland, most of the tourism infrastructure is concentrated in just a few biggest settlements, with the rest of the country just starting to catch up.

 Iceland has come a long way in this regard and has a lot more infrastructure than ever before.
-Even the most remote parts of Iceland have quite some accommodation options.
+There are many accommodation options in Reykjavik and even the most remote parts of Iceland have quite some lodging options.
 In high season, you can also find cafés and small food shops even at the most remote destinations.

 Using your cell phone in Greenland is also very expensive and many hotels still charge a lot of money for WiFi.
 That being said, WiFi in most quality hotels in Ilulissat is free of charge.